graceyu2020/Capstone_Project3/README.md

 7. Future work
 Label more features;
 Train model only has 3 color channels;
-Try U-Net to do object detection.
+Try U-Net to do object detection;
-Test GANs model
+Test GANs model.

 8. Preliminary GANs results
-GANs need more powerful computation, consider train the model on cloud or use large personal GPU.
+GANs need more powerful computation; consider train the model on cloud or use large personal GPU.